YuBlum/stark-lang/README.md

 bar(Foo(1, 2)); # valid
 bar(1); # error: i32 doesn't have static constant 'FOO' nor 'something'
 ```

+So functions with generic types actually are duck typed at compile-time.

 ### 'take' attribute
 There are times when you want to treat the members of a struct type member as its own.
 Use the `take` attribute for that: